 |Food||Boron in mg/100g||Measure Unit||Food||Boron in mg /100g||Measure Unit|

 |Raisins||4.51||(2/3) Cup||Peach||0.52||(1/2) Cup|

 |Dates||1.08||(1/2) Cup||Onion||0.2||(2/3) Cup|

 |Lentils||0.74||(1/2) Cup||Banana||0.16||(1/3) Cup|

 Boron is a trace mineral that plays a role in a variety of health mechanisms.
-Some of the best plant-based food sources of boron are dried fruit, nuts, veggies…and even wine!
+The best plant-based boron sources are dried fruit, nuts, veggies… and even wine!
 Discover the top nutrient-dense foods with boron in our comprehensive 28 item list